Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2023-01-06-plasmon-induced-nonthermal-carriers.md

 $$\frac{\frac{d\psi_\mathrm{in}}{dr}}{\psi_\mathrm{in}}=\frac{\frac{d\psi_\mathrm{out}}{dr}}{\psi_\mathrm{out}}\bigg\rvert_{r=r_0},$$

-After the rearrangement of (1.37), one may find
+which reads

 $$k\frac{j_l'(kr)}{j_l(kr)}\bigg\rvert_{r=r_0}-\kappa\frac{k_l'(\kappa r)}{k_l(\kappa r)}\bigg\rvert_{r=r_0}=0,$$

 Then the allowed energy (implicitly included in $k$ and $\kappa$) can be found by searching roots of eq.
-XX.
-We could repeat this procedure for all possible $l$, and Figure 5a summarized these results.
+49. We could repeat this procedure for all possible $l$, and Figure 5a summarized these results.
 Furthermore, we can also visualize the convoluted density of states (DOS) as shown in Figure 5b, it matches well with the three-dimensional free-electron-gas models in solid-state physics as expected.

 The parameter $V_0$ is crucial since it determines the material's work function.
 For $D=15\;\mathrm{nm}$ Ag nano-sphere, we choose $V_0=-10.04\;\mathrm{eV}$ to ensure the correct work function ($~4.5\;\mathrm{eV}$).
 For a wavefunction to be well-behaved, we require it to be normalized, $\int_{-\infty}^\infty \psi^*\psi\mathrm{d}\tau=1$.
 After normalization, we can pick three random state wavefunctions (Figure 7) to visualize that the boundary conditions are fulfilled.
 As shown in Figure 7, the found wavefunctions are indeed continuous and smooth across the interface (solid line for inside the sphere, and dashed line for outside the sphere).